 The vibration mentioned earlier can loosen any bolt on the mower, causing misalignment.
 It's good practice to check all bolts for presence and tightness on a regularly scheduled interval of time or use.

 Engine Pulley and Belt Stabilizers

-The engine pulley is held on with a bolt up through center of pulley and threaded into engine crankshaft.
+The engine pulley is held on with a bolt up through the center of the pulley and threaded into the engine crankshaft.